Ataing1/arize-take-home/README.md

-# Project summary
+# Project Summary

-For my take home rag project. i decided to build a rag that was capable of answering questions related to the research paper "Attention Is All You Need" as well as research papers that were linked inside "Attention Is All You Need".
-I chose to do this because Arize is an AI evaluation company, so i felt it would be on theme to build something that would help analyze or understand AI systems themselves.
+For my take home RAG project, I decided to build a system capable of answering questions related to the research paper "Attention Is All You Need" as well as research papers cited within it.
+I chose this approach because Arize is an AI evaluation company, so I felt it would be thematic to build something that helps analyze and understand AI systems themselves.

-I used langchain to build the rag since it has extensive support and is easy to use.
-I chose to use open ai's embeddings model arbitrarily since it's unrelated to which LLM I use.
-The most important thing was that i needed to use the same embedding model for embedding all of the documents and all of the queries provided by the LLM.
-For the model I chose claude 3.5 sonnet because i use it the most on a daily basis and it adheres much more strictly to the prompt.
-I had some issues with gpt 4 giving answers with more than the context of the retrievals which i talk about more in the things i did poorly section
+I used LangChain to build the RAG system due to its extensive support and ease of use.
+I chose to use OpenAI's embeddings model since it's independent of which LLM I use.
+The most important consideration was using the same embedding model for both document embeddings and LLM query embeddings.
+For the model, I chose Claude 3.5 Sonnet because I use it frequently and it adheres more strictly to prompts.
+I encountered some issues with GPT-4 providing answers beyond the context of the retrievals, which I discuss further in the "Lessons Learned" section.

-for the data collection, i wrote a script to start with the seed document "Attention Is All You Need" and then it will download the document, fetch all metadata and then, find all links to other arxiv ids and scrape all of those related research papers.
+For data collection, I wrote a script that starts with the seed document "Attention Is All You Need," downloads it, fetches all metadata, and then finds and scrapes all related research papers referenced through arXiv IDs.

 # Setup guide